ayhyap/AI-Ur-Project/README.md

 Testing has revealed that expectimax performance increases with depth, but becomes much slower.
 In addition, increasing the depth has diminishing performance returns: depth 1 (d1) lost to d4 in all matches, but d2 and d4 were already quite evenly matched (46 - 54).

-Curiously, d3 performed worse than d2 against d4 (42 - 58), though that could be a result of poor dicerolls.
+Curiously, d3 performed worse than d2 against d4 (42 - 58), and against d2 (48 - 52), though that could be a result of poor dicerolls.

 Perhaps worthy of note, is that odd depths stop their evaluation after one of their OWN moves, while even depths stop after an opponent's move.
+Thus, the last hypothetical move taken by odd depths is blindly chosen, and could be a bad punishable move.